WaiKei1/creative_coding_blog/posts/week5.md

 RiTa.js is a JavaScript library for generative poetry, text manipulation, and computational creativity.
 It’s designed for artists, writers, and coders to create algorithm-driven text art, chatbots, or glitch poetry.

 TL;DR: This is a "poetry engine" for post-digital writing, an open source project that you can find on [GitHub](https://github.com/dhowe/ritajs).

 ---

+### Base64

+Base64 is a method of encoding binary data (like images, files, or raw bytes) into a text format using only 64 ASCII characters.
+This makes it safe for transmission over text-based systems (e.g., emails, HTML, URLs).

+Every image has unique binary data (originally raw binary data).

+The reason that we need to encode binary as text (Base64) is because binary data is unsafe for text-based systems as it may contain invisible control characters (e.g., NULL, line endings) that break protocols like HTTP, JSON, or email and some systems (like databases) only accept **ASCII** [^2] text.

+[^2]: **ASCII** is a subset (a standard encoding for text in computers)

+Base64 solves this by converting binary into a text string using only these 64 safe characters.
+This format is safe because it did not have risky characters like <>, &, or spaces that could confuse parsers. **Base64 is the "translator" that lets binary data travel safely in text-only worlds.**

+**ASCII**

+Base64 uses a subset of ASCII characters (a standard encoding for text in computers).
+Here’s how they connect:

+ASCII assigns a number (0–127) to each character (e.g., A = 65, a = 97).

+Base64 only uses these 64 safe ASCII characters:

+A-Z (26)

+a-z (26)

+0-9 (10)

+"+" and / (2)

+= (padding, not part of the 64).

+**How it works**

+1. Takes the binary data

+2. Splits into 6-bit chunks

+3. Converts to ASCII

+4. Padding with =

+(this step is to ensure that the final encoded data has a length that's a multiple of 4 characters.
+This is done by adding one or two = signs at the end of the Base64 string if needed.)

+**Why Padding is Necessary**
+Base64 works by converting 3 bytes (24 bits) of binary data → 4 characters (each representing 6 bits).

+If the input binary data isn’t divisible by 3, padding (=) fills the gap to make it work.
+Think of = as a "placeholder" to keep the structure intact, like adding silence to complete a musical measure.

+**Why "64"**

+There are 64 possible characters in the Base64 alphabet (enough to represent 6 bits per character).
+Math: 2^6 = 64 (each character encodes 6 bits of binary data).

+---